Home ยป Italian Antipasto recipes ยป Bruschetta Recipe with Mozzarella

 Ingredients

-Use good quality ingredients to ensure a perfect bruschetta with mozzarella.
+Use good quality ingredients for this bruschetta recipe with mozzarella.

-• tomatoes that are vine ripened and sweet
+• Tomatoes – Use tomatoes that are vine-ripened and sweet.

 Variations

-• Use shaved Parmesan instead of mozzarella (it just wouldn’t be “bruschetta with mozzarella” though!)
+• Use shaved Parmesan instead of mozzarella.
+I guess it wouldn’t be “bruschetta with mozzarella,” though, would it?

-I like to cut the bread myself into ½ inch (almost 1½ cms) thick slices.
-However if you buy the loaf pre-sliced, don’t have it cut thinly.
+I like to cut the bread into ยฝ inch (almost 1ยฝ cm) thick slices for this bruschetta recipe with mozzarella.
+However, if you buy the loaf pre-sliced, don’t have it cut thinly.

-2. Stir in torn basil leaves, extra virgin olive oil and salt.
+Stir in torn basil leaves, extra virgin olive oil, and salt.

-3. Toast the bread then rub the warm bread with a cut garlic clove.
+Toast the bread, then rub the warm bread with a cut garlic clove.

-4. Spoon tomato mixture and the juices onto prepare bread then top with chunks of torn mozzarella.
+Spoon the tomato mixture and the juices onto the prepared bread, then top with chunks of torn mozzarella.

 To finish, drizzle with extra virgin olive oil and sprinkle with salt.

-Use a good serrated knife to cut it into thick slices and toast a little bit longer than normal or until nicely charred.
-To toast the bread use a griddle pan, electric toaster or or just pop it under the top element in the oven.
+• Use a good serrated knife to cut it into thick slices and toast it longer than normal or until nicely charred.
+To toast the bread, use a griddle pan or electric toaster or pop it under the top element in the oven.

-Don’t skip the step of rubbing the warm bread with a cut garlic clove.
+• Don’t skip rubbing the warm bread with a cut garlic clove.
 This is so good!!
-In fact, I even enjoy the bread just like this with a drizzle of olive oil and a sprinkle of salt.
+I even enjoy the bread just like this with a drizzle of olive oil and a sprinkle of salt.
 YUM!

-Some recipe will ask you to deseed or drain the juice from the tomatoes.
-This is really not necessary if you use the dense bread that is well toasted.
+• Some recipes will ask you to deseed or drain the juice from the tomatoes.
+This is not necessary if you use dense, well-toasted bread.
 Why would you want to throw out the tomato flavor?
 Serve immediately after assembly so that the bread is not soggy.
-If the tomatoes are extra watery, leave the juices behind and just spoon over as much as you want.
+If the tomatoes are extra watery, leave the juices behind and spoon over as much as you want.

-This is so quick to make so that shouldn’t be necessary.
-However, if you prefer, the tomato mixture can be made around 30 minutes beforehand and the bread can be sliced in advance.
+This bruschetta recipe with mozzarella is so quick to make, that it shouldn’t be necessary.
+However, if you prefer, the tomato mixture can be made around 30 minutes beforehand, and the bread can be sliced in advance.
 The tomato mixture can become very watery if made too far in advance.

 Serving suggestions

 Why not allow diners to assemble their own Bruschetta with mozzarella?
-Simply serve a big bowl of the tomato mixture, torn mozzarella, olive oil and salt along with toasted, garlicky bread and let everyone dig in!
+Serve a big bowl of the tomato mixture, torn mozzarella, olive oil, and salt, along with toasted, garlicky bread, and let everyone dig in!

 To complete the Italian feast, you can include:-